grgzpp/Vector/README.md

 # Vector
-Vector is an online payment system designed with the aim of surpassing the security limitations of current payment circuits that involve the use of physical credit or debit cards.
+Vector is an online payment system designed with the aim of overcome the security limitations of current payment circuits that involve the use of physical credit or debit cards.

 ## Index
 - [Concept](#concept)